Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Introduction

-We summarize the challenges and contributions of this paper in the following facets. \begin{itemize} \item We propose an online policy evaluation method with dependent samples and simultaneously conduct statistical inference for the model parameters in a fully online fashion.
-Furthermore, we build a Bahadur representation of the proposed estimator, which includes the main term corresponding to the asymptotic normal distribution and a higher-order remainder term.
-To the best of our knowledge, there is no literature establishing the Bahadur representation for online policy evaluation.
+We summarize the challenges and contributions of this paper in the following facets. \begin{itemize} \item We propose a \emph{fully online} method that leverages dependent samples to simultaneously perform policy evaluation and conduct statistical inference on the model parameters and value functions.
+Furthermore, we build a Bahadur-type representation of the proposed estimator, which includes the main term corresponding to the asymptotic normal distribution and a higher-order remainder term.
 Moreover, it shows that our algorithm matches the offline oracle and converges strictly faster to the asymptotic distribution than that of a prototypical first-order stochastic method such as TD learning.

 \item Compared to existing reinforcement learning literature, our proposed algorithm features an online generalization of the $\alpha_n$-contamination model where the rewards contain outliers or arbitrary corruptions.
 Our proposed algorithm is robust to adversarial corruptions which can be adaptive to the trajectory, as well as heavy-tailed distribution of the rewards.
 Due to the existence of outliers, we use a smooth Huber loss where the thresholding parameter is carefully specified to change over time to accommodate the online streaming data.
 From a theoretical standpoint, a robust policy evaluation procedure forces the update step from $\theta_t$ to $\theta_{t+1}$ to be a non-linear function of $\theta_t$, which brings in additional technical challenges compared to the analysis of classical TD learning algorithms (see e.g., \citealp{ramprasad2022online}) based on linear stochastic approximation.